Feyerabend/ABC80/abc802/README.md

 but also there was a version made for PC-DOS/MS-DOS, intended for easier transitioning to the future PC-line of computers.

-Even if the IBM PC first was launced with a BASIC in ROM, the ABC802 also marked the end of an era started with SOL, Apple II, Commodore PET, TRS-80, and the like.
+Even if the IBM PC first was launced with a *BASIC in ROM*, the ABC802 also marked the end of an era started with SOL, Apple II, Commodore PET, TRS-80, and the like.
 The instant BASIC at startup had passed its prime time.
 This was true for the *business market* where ABC802 belonged, when you either made your own program or bought from it on the market from small developers, small firms.
 That was about to change.
-On the other hand there was a compleatly different *home computer* domain in which BASIC in ROM right at this time rised and thrived, where it stayed for some time longer and much stronger, almost into the next decade ..
+On the other hand there was a compleatly different *home computer* domain in which BASIC in ROM right at this time rised and thrived, where it stayed for some time longer and much stronger, almost into the next decade.
+Hand in hand with the rise and fall of *BASIC in ROM* was the *cassette tape recoder/player* used as data/program storage.
+If you think about it .. not that surprising.
+The diskette, and eventually the hard drive, changed the personal computer to using a *disc operating system* as a focus point, instead.

 But as can be witnessed below, BASIC II in __ABC802__ was quite fast for its time.
 Often very near (below or above) the highly prasied the BASIC of the __BBC Micro__.
 It also had the possible choice between different